Tomas-Kuchta-FPV/Open-ESPilot/README.md

 ## Firmware
-We are now focusing on [ArduPilot ESP32 port](https://ardupilot.org/dev/docs/esp32-autopilot.html), they are making inredible work and the project wouldn't exist without their hard work.
+We are now focusing on [ArduPilot ESP32 port](https://ardupilot.org/dev/docs/esp32-autopilot.html).
+They are making incredible work, and the project wouldn't exist without their hard work.
-I won't be able to write the code by myself so huge props to the contributors!
-Thats why I'm focusing on the HW.
+I won't be able to write the code by myself, so huge props to the contributors!
+That's why I'm focusing on the HW.
-There are also possibilites for you to write your own code.
+There are also possibilities for you to write your own code.

 ## Contributing
 We would love to hear feedback.
-We are open to everything including issues, ideas and sudggestions.
+We are open to everything, including issues, ideas and suggestions.
-Thats why this project is Open Source.
+That's why this project is Open Source.

 ## BOM